 The KIBO Robot, with its emphasis on building, decorating, and imaginative transformation, is a perfect fit for makerspaces – or for makerspace-inspired activities in the classroom.
 Hear from our guests, both experienced makerspace educators and technology integrators, as they share examples of activities and projects with KIBO for makerspaces and classrooms, for school-day learning and for summer and out-of-school-time programs.

 Young children are creative, with amazing imaginations.
 Learn how these educators provide creative spaces – in a makerspace or in an early childhood classroom – along with robotics and coding, which allow children to move, dance, tell stories, and explore new ideas.
 By providing age-appropriate technology, such as the screen-free KIBO robot, educators promote problem solving, imagination, cognitive challenges, social interactions, motor skills development, and emotional exploration with their young students.

-Attend the webinar and learn:
+Watch the webinar recording and learn:

 – How to set up a creative space using innovative, age appropriate robotics – from preschool through early elementary school